privacyidea/simplesamlphp-module-privacyidea/README.md

     php composer.phar require privacyidea/simplesamlphp-module-privacyidea:v1.6

 Check for the latest version of the plugin.
-It might be higher than 1.6.